steffjenl/nl.buienradar/README.md

 "When will it start raining?",
 "When will it stop raining?",
+"When will the heavy rain stop?",
+"When will it be dry for 30 minutes?",
+"Will there be heavy rain",
 "Is it going to rain in 'x' minutes?",
 "Is it raining right now?",
 "Do I need to bring my umbrella?"
 ... and more!

 ##### Flow triggers: